Finance, Resources, and Corporate Committee - Thursday 7 March 2024, 11:00am - West Yorkshire Combined Authority Webcasting

 Alan Reiss, Chief Operating Officer (West Yorkshire Combined Authority) - 0:38:42

-this, the the decision of the chief executive salaries are, is a matter for matter for members, hence works coming in front of this committee, the chief exec salary was set in 2016 and since then has been subject to cost of living adjustments but otherwise has not been reviewed.
+this, the the decision of the chief executive salaries are, is a matter for matter for members, hence works coming in front of this committee, the chief exec salary was set in 2016 and since then has been subject to cost of living adjustments but otherwise has not been reviewed.and

 and on the the the the the case for changing the salary is set out in the report from the independent remuneration panel, which has been published publicly so.